docker-archive/classicswarm/docs/install-w-machine.md

 Here, you connect to each of the hosts and create a Swarm manager or node.

-1. Get the IP addresses of the three VMs.
+1. List the VMs to check that they're set up and running.
 For example:

         $ docker-machine ls
         NAME      ACTIVE   DRIVER       STATE     URL                         SWARM   DOCKER   ERRORS